easemob/SwallowKeeper/README.md

          #UPSTREAM_FILE: Define upstream config file to persist servers information from consul server, this config file will be updated
          # automatically once any service status changes or after LONG_POLLING_INTERVAL time
         UPSTREAM_FILE = "/home/dyups/apps/config/nginx/conf.d/dyups.upstream.com.conf"
+        # MIN_CONSUL_SERVICE_NUM: Define a service count threshold in case of any consul server crash, if the live upstream
+        # count is less than MIN_CONSUL_SERVICE_NUM, it will not sync the consul services into nginx and nginx will use the old upstreams.
+We set
+        it as 30 in production, you can set it as 0 in demo.
+        MIN_CONSUL_SERVICE_NUM = 30

   5. Run script update_nginx_upstream.py with supervisor

+  6. Register service information (ip, port, health check etc) into consul

+     Our springboot mirco service implements the service registration in code, when the app starts, it will register the service information into consul.

+     For test, you can use curl to register, you can have a try with demo example.

   ```